 Even the artistic aspects of your home’s design can contribute to the structure’s eco-friendly status.
 The paint you choose can play an important role as some contain high levels of VOCs (volatile organic compounds), which are harmful to our environment.
 When choosing your home’s colours, make sure to also research the level of VOCs in the paint and stick with brands that offer low levels or none at all.

 High quality insulation is particularly important in a country like Canada, where our winters can be extremely cold.
 However, insulation can also make a big difference in your summer energy use.
-Reflective insulation can help to keep you home cool, while reducing air conditioner costs.
+Reflective insulation can help to keep your home cool while reducing air conditioner costs.